We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Product Specs

-• Coverage: Up to 5,500 square feet
+- Coverage: 4,500 square feet

-Get the AprilAire E100C whole-house dehumidifier at Amazon, SupplyHouse, or AprilAire.
+Get the Ivation whole-house dehumidifier at Amazon.

 Best Bang For The Buck

-AprilAire E080 Pro 80-Pint Dehumidifier
+AprilAire E080 Pro 80-Pint Whole-House Dehumidifier

 There’s no question that ducted dehumidifiers are a costly investment, but those with a smaller living space can spend a little less and still get a high-quality whole-house dehumidifier.
 Our budget pick is from the same manufacturer as our top pick; it simply has a slightly smaller capacity.
 The AprilAire E080 is the least expensive model on our lineup, yet it still treats homes up to 4,400 square feet and, like its more powerful cousin, it’s also certified by Energy Star for further savings.

 The E080 should be installed by an HVAC professional for best results.
 It’s designed to be connected to the home’s return-air ducting, removing humidity before the drier air is directed back into the house.
-The desired relative humidity can be set on the unit during installation, or an alternative controller (sold separately) can be installed in a more convenient spot.
+The desired relative humidity can be set on the unit during installation, or an alternative controller ( sold separately) can be installed in a more convenient spot.

 The dehumidifier can be positioned over a floor drain if one is convenient, or a hose can be run from the unit to a floor drain.
 If no drain is available, a separate condensate pump will be required to pump the collected water to a suitable drain.
 The E080 offers a high level of climate control for a fairly affordable price.